augustinmuyl/mlp/README.md

 - The number of hidden layers and neurons per layer
 - The learning rate
+- Either:
-- The number of epochs
+  - A fixed number of epochs, or
+  - Enable **dynamic epoch stopping** using a "patience" value, which stops training early when the model stops improving

 After training, the CLI will automatically save model and training info to `data/last_run/`